Nonasymptotic noisy lossy source coding: Achievability bounds

 \begin{remark} In the noiseless case, $S = X$, so almost surely

-and the bound in Theorem \ref{thm:Anoisy} reduces to the noiseless random coding bound in \cite[Theorem 10]{kostina2011fixed}. \end{remark} The bound in \eqref{Anoisy} can be weakened to obtain the following result, which generalizes Shannon's bound for noiseless lossy compression (see e.g. \cite[Theorem 1]{kostina2011fixed}).
+and the bound in Theorem \ref{thm:Anoisy} reduces to the noiseless random coding bound in \cite[Theorem 10]{kostina2011fixed}. \end{remark} The bound in \eqref{Anoisy}, which in itself can be difficult to compute or analyze, can be weakened to obtain the following result in Corollary \ref{cor:AnoisyShannon}.
+Corollary \ref{cor:AnoisyShannon} generalizes \cite[Theorem 1]{kostina2011fixed} which distills Shannon's method for noiseless lossy compression in the single-shot setup.